department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vgli.md

 </li>
 </ol>

 **Note:** The conversion policy must be a permanent policy, such as a whole life policy.
-You can’t convert to other types of policies, like Term, Variable Life, or Universal Life Insurance.
+You can’t convert to other types of policies, like term, variable life, or universal life insurance.
 And supplementary policy benefits, like Accidental Death and Dismemberment or Waiver of Premium for Disability, aren’t considered part of the conversion policy.

 <script src="https://standards.usa.gov/assets/js/vendor/uswds.min.js" type="text/javascript"></script>